 - The Committee shall comprise:

-- the following officers who shall be ex officio members of the Committee – Hon Secretary, Hon Treasurer, Hon Assistant Secretary North, Hon Assistant Secretary South, Training Officer, Fund Raising Officer, Publicity Officer, Webmaster and Guild of Devonshire Ringers Liaison Officer.
+- the following officers who shall be ex officio members of the Committee – Hon Secretary, Hon Treasurer, Competition Secretary North, Competition Secretary South, Training Officer, Fund Raising Officer, Publicity Officer, Safeguarding Officer, Webmaster and Guild of Devonshire Ringers Liaison Officer.

 - Two representatives on the Central Council of Church Bell Ringers and five representatives on the Devon Ringers Council: any of whom may or may not also serve as Deanery Representatives on the Committee.

 - Three Association Trustees on the Devon Church Bell Restoration Fund Committee.

 - Exeter Diocese Deanery Representatives evenly distributed on a one per Deanery/group of Deaneries basis across Devon as listed in appendix (i).

 - A Chairman and Vice-Chairman, both of whom shall be elected from representatives on the Committee included in 2.v.b and 2.v.d above: one from the Northern group of Deaneries, and one from the Southern group of Deaneries, the offices alternating between Northern and Southern areas.
 It shall be considered desirable that the Vice-Chairman succeeds the Chairman at the end of a triennium, commencing at an Annual General Meeting.